Get insider access

 VESA 100x100

-The ergonomics are excellent, making it easy to adjust the monitor to your preferred position.
+The ergonomics are fantastic, making it easy to adjust the monitor to your preferred position.
 The back of the monitor features textured white plastic.
 You can easily remove the stand from the screen if you choose to VESA mount it.
 The hole in the stand also offers basic cable management.

 Design